 As mentioned we have a huge database of customers on our system, many of them are looking for quality used instruments.
-Desirable models can sell very quickly off the back of a newsletter (our record is 8 minutes!), but of course some models will take a little longer.
-Our specialist advisors can guide you on this and also the pricing, obviously this can also affect the speed that the instrument is sold at.
+Desirable models can sell very quickly off the back of a newsletter – our record is 8 minutes!
+Of course some models will take a little longer.
+Our specialist advisors can guide you on this and also the pricing.
+Correct pricing can also affect the speed that the instrument is sold at.

 If you do decide to sell your instrument through us we will do the following to make sure we reach as many people as possible and sell it as promptly as possible:

 - Prepare the instrument for sale in our workshops ensuring it’s working to its full potential

 - Take multiple high quality images for web listings (Dawkes Site & 3rd Party Web Listings)

 - Feature the instrument on a specific newsletter (i.e. Sax Newsletter to all our Sax followers)

 - We may feature the instrument in our in-store displays (stock dependent)

 - Depending on the model we can also produce a video promoting your instrument

 How Much Does It Cost?